 Autophagy (literally “self-eating”) might sound like a bad horror movie, but in detox terms, it’s a really good thing.
-Autophagy is the body’s way of cleaning out old or damaged cells.
-They’re then processed through the detoxification pathways to recycle whatever can be used again and ditch whatever can’t.
+Autophagy is the body’s way of cleaning out old or damaged cells, while recycling whatever can be used again and ditching whatever can’t.

 The best way to stimulate autophagy is by fasting.[*][*] Intermittent fasting is simply not eating for a defined period of time.
 Usually, a faster decides on an “eating window” (for example, 8 hours) and then fasts whenever they’re not in that window.